 The Netflix original series is set in the village of Jamtara, which revolves around the tale of the juveniles who are deeply involved in a phishing scam.
-The youth is involved in practices where they ask strangers for the details of their credit card to transfer money illegally.
+The youth is involved in practices where they ask strangers for the details of their credit cards to transfer money illegally.
 The well-knitted story is not fiction but inspired by a true story that took place in the village of Jamtara, Jharkhand.

 The series is all about the concept that what happens when the illiterate youth of the country is vulnerable to wrongdoings.

 The show focuses on the family drama in a small town with youth all energized to commit crimes.
 The cynical story reminds us that when it comes to money anyone can get corrupted.
-The village has a majority of the youth dropout who spend their precious time on streets to harass women double their age.
-Lack of education molds them to become carefree teenagers who use advanced technology to trap the rich in their virtual web.
+The village has a majority of the youth dropout who spend their precious time on the streets to harass women double their age.
+Lack of education moulds them to become carefree teenagers who use advanced technology to trap the rich in their virtual web.

 In ten episodes, the story does not focus much on how the phishing scam takes place but the consequences one is subjected to after committing the crime.
 Hardly 2 minutes of the web series is given to the genesis of the idea the rest of the series only focuses on how phishing is dragging problems towards you.

 Sunny, a seventeen-year-old boy is the brains behind the elaborate scam.
 The street smart teenager is married to Gudiya, the underage girl marries him only for money.
 Sunny has a cousin brother named Rocky who is the stooge of the political head of the village.
 Brajesh is the political henchman, who looks terrifying for his character.
 Dolly is the superintendent of police whose character is very unimpressive.